Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_google_and_snowflake_for_genAI/getting_started_with_google_and_snowflake_for_genAI.md

 author: marzillo-snow
-id: getting_started_with_google_palm_and_snowflake
+id: getting_started_with_google_and_snowflake_for_genAI
-summary: This is a quickstart for using Snowflake with Google Palm
+summary: This is a quickstart for using Snowflake with Google for Generative AI
 categories: getting-started,data-science-&-ml,data-engineering,app-development
 environments: web
 status: Hidden
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Data Science, Data Engineering, LLM, GenAI, Google, GCP, Streamlit

-# Getting Started with Google Palm Streamlit and Snowflake
+# Getting Started with Google, Snowflake and Streamlit for Generative AI
 <!-- ------------------------ -->
 ## Overview